I recently bought two Lodge cast iron skillets of the same size. Both were 10.25-inch pans, and both came pre-seasoned.

 You have heard why I like having the baker’s skillet and what I don’t like, but what are others saying?

-Someone else liked that the pan worked great for baking rolls, and they used it as a frying pan as well–another 5-star rating from this person.
+Someone else liked that the pan worked great for baking rolls, and they used it as a frying pan as well.

 Overall, this looks like a great skillet with high marks.
 However, I was surprised that no one mentioned the lighter weight as that is what I found most remarkable.